tauthethirtythird/io_qp2_rule_kor/readme.md

 # Translation of TETR.IO qp2 rules observance summary By MrZ_26

+This page's `【XX】` is the format for mods, for specifics see the Mods chapter

 ## Start

 This mode doesn't have a global "round", everyone can enter at any time without waiting